-Trump to name Obamacare critic as health secretary
+Tom Price, Obamacare critic, is Trump pick for health secretary

-President-elect Donald Trump has selected Georgia Representative Tom Price, an ardent critic of Obamacare, to head the Department of Health and Human Services, according to an official briefed on the decision.
+President-elect Donald Trump says he plans to nominate Georgia Representative Tom Price, an ardent critic of Obamacare, to head the Department of Health and Human Services.

+In a statement early Tuesday, Trump called Price "exceptionally qualified to shepherd our commitment to repeal and replace Obamacare and bring affordable and accessible healthcare to every American."

+Trump also named Seema Verma, a health care consultant who designed Indiana's Medicaid program, as the administrator for the Centers for Medicare and Medicaid Services.
+The agency administers Obamacare.

 One of Price's top priorities as health secretary will be to dismantle the sweeping health reform law that his two predecessors spent six years implementing.

+"There is much work to be done to ensure we have a healthcare system that works for patients, families, and doctors," Price, an orthopedic surgeon, said in the statement.

-Price, an orthopedic surgeon who chairs the House Budget Committee, has long decried Obamacare as a threat to quality and affordable health care.
+Price, who chairs the House Budget Committee, has long decried Obamacare as a threat to quality and affordable health care.

 Related: Obamacare under President Trump: What happens next?